nil2022/ecommerce/readme.md

    ```
 3. Set up the database:

-   - Create a MySQL database for user information and transactions.
-   - Create a PostgreSQL database for product data and inventory.
+   - Create a MySQL/PostgreSQL database for user information & transactions, product data and inventory.

 4. Configure the app: